What to Expect During a Sexual Assault Exam

 |Sexual Assault Exams on the Storrs Campus||+|

-Through the advocacy and support of UConn, our students and the Connecticut General Assembly, UConn Student Health Services is now a site for victims of sexual assault to receive a sexual assault evidence collection kit.
+Through the advocacy and support of UConn, our students and the Connecticut General Assembly, UConn Student Health and Wellness is now a site for victims of sexual assault to receive a sexual assault evidence collection kit.
 A Sexual Assault Forensic Examiner (SAFE) is a nurse or doctor who has specialized training and education in evidence collection.
 They have specialized knowledge of legal issues such as chain of custody and courtroom testimony and are trained in sexually transmitted infection (STI) testing and medications.

 SAFEs work closely with sexual assault victim advocates, hospital staff, law enforcement, and criminal prosecutors to provide victims of sexual assault with comprehensive and compassionate services.
 They serve on an on-call basis and provide coverage at participating hospitals across the state.

-Provided UConn students are not at risk of critical injury, UConn students can call Student Health Services at any time during the Fall and Spring semester to speak with a nurse on call and discuss having a SAFE paged to UConn.
+Provided UConn students are not at risk of critical injury, UConn students can call Student Health and Wellness at any time during the Fall and Spring semester to speak with a nurse on call and discuss having a SAFE paged to UConn.
 Exams are administered through the CT Office of Victim Services (OVS).

 Here is what to expect if you wish to have a SAFE exam: